Home / About CFCC / Statements and Policies

 Cape Fear Community College has procedures in place to protect the privacy of all students and their education records, whether students are enrolled in online learning activities or attend class on-campus.
 Cape Fear Community College protects the security, confidentiality, and integrity of all student records (including online learning students) in accordance with the US Department of Education Family Education Rights and Privacy Act of 1974 (FERPA).
 Students are notified of their rights under FERPA during new student orientation, through the CFCC website, and the CFCC Catalog and Student Handbook.
 New faculty and staff receive FERPA information during the mandatory new employee orientation.
 Faculty and staff also receive annual online refresher training on FERPA.
 Faculty and staff agree to a statement regarding the confidentiality of student records each time they access the College’s student information system (Colleague Disclosure Statement), the College’s electronic means of accessing student records.

 The College’s online services employ Secure Sockets Layer (SSL), providing authentication of the server, encryption of all data sent to and from the server, and integrity checks of the data.
-SSL is used for myCFCC, Blackboard, WebAdvisor, and Google Apps.
+SSL is used for myCFCC, Canvas, WebAdvisor, and Google Apps.
 All students and employees accessing the myCFCC portal agree to the College’s Acceptable Use Policy.

 Policies for Awarding Credit